arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Halo 2 - This was definitely better than the first.
+Less cut-and-paste levels.
+The story is starting to get quite interesting too..

+  - **Halo: Reach** - My favourite Halo so far!
+Absolutely blew me away, both gameplay and story-wise.

   - Halo: CE - With Infinite releasing soon, I thought it would be nice to dip my feet into this franchise.
 The first game feels a bit dated in some ways, but was pretty enjoyable overall.